jonahsnider/benchmark/contributing.md

 ## Building

-Run the `build` script to compile the TypeScript source code into JavaScript in the `tsc_output` folder.
+Run the `build` script to compile the TypeScript source code into JavaScript in the `dist` folder.

 ```sh
 yarn run build